anderkonzen/phoenix_bootstrap/README.md

 - linting and security, with `mix credo --strict`, `mix format --check-formatted` and `mix sobelow --config`
 - dependencies audit, with `mix hex.audit`, `mix deps.audit`, `mix deps.unlock --check-unused`
 - dialyzer
-- test with `mix test --warnings-as-errors --raise`
+- tests with `mix test --warnings-as-errors --raise` (they are [partitioned](https://hexdocs.pm/mix/1.17.3/Mix.Tasks.Test.html#module-operating-system-process-partitioning))

 The following mix aliases are available in the project: `mix ci`, `mix lint` and `mix deps_audit`.

+> [!NOTE]
+> You will find a _somewhat_ complex CI pipeline with reusable workflows and composite actions.
+> This is on purpose and it aims to show you how can you achieve such customized flow, ie.,
+> version matrix, partitioned tests with unified coverage data, etc.

 ## Release and Docker